Smith-McDowell House: 20th century

 Smith-McDowell House was listed on the National Register of Historic Places in 1975.
 The association opened Smith-McDowell House Museum on May 31, 1981.
+The museum was organized as a timeline house museum, showing how families lived during the late 19th and early 20th-centuries.
+It also featured changing exhibits relating to the history of Western North Carolina.

+21st Century

+In 2020, WNCHA purchased the house and the small parcel of surrounding land from the community college and began work on a new interpretive plan and interior restorations closer to the mansion's 1840s appearance.
+The walls were painted white and the baseboards a dark brown.
+In October 2023, the house reopened as the Asheville Museum of History with all new permanent exhibits.

 Architecture

 The three-story Smith-McDowell House is a blend of architectural styles dating from its original 1840 construction and the additions completed in the late 19th and early 20th centuries.
 The original architect and builder of the house are unknown, although family tradition says the plans were brought from England.
 Also, the surviving original interior woodwork is similar to that made by Ephraim Clayton who was active in the area at the time.

 The floor plan is typical of Federal style.
 It is a double-pile plan, Flemish bond, five-bay mansion that features a double-tier porch that is semi-engaged beneath an extension of its gable roof.
 Each three-bay end wall has a pair of chimneys.
 The brick walls are 12 to 20 in thick, with the interior plaster applied directly.

 The original Federal character that dominated the house's exterior remains in the large fanlight above the front doors and in the delicacy of the front porch that is supported by twelve slender fluted columns (six on each level).
 The house has corbelled cornices that feature dentils.
 The exterior of the building at one time displayed penciling, and remnants remain in several spots.

 Although much of the dwelling's original Greek Revival interior woodwork was replaced during a Neoclassical style remodeling in 1913, the second floor's mantels, window frames, and door frames are original, dating from the 1840s.
 A one-story semicircular solarium was added to the southern end wall in the late 1880s.

 There are two remaining brick outbuildings from the plantation era, both located near the rear of the house: the summer kitchen, which is now attached to the main house, and a dependency formerly used for salt curing and as laundry.